Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: RELATED WORKS

+Energy minimization in RAN has been widely investigated to reduce \ac{OPEX} costs.
+However, a large body of existing work focuses primarily on the activation and deactivation of processing nodes, often overlooking the energy consumption of transport network elements such as routers and links.
+Moreover, some studies omit explicit node energy modeling or provide limited details regarding the adopted computing models and their adaptation to different FSs.
+Unlike existing literature, the proposed approach jointly considers node activation and deactivation decisions together with processing and transport energy consumption.
+The computing model employed in this work is designed to be transparent and FS-aware, as it characterizes the computational requirements of each VNF and adapts them according to the selected FS in a disaggregated RAN architecture.

-Latency is a critical factor in RAN design, as access networks must operate within strict timing constraints to meet service-level requirements.
-However, many works either simplify latency using fixed values or focus solely on propagation delay, overlooking queuing effects that impact FS decisions.
-In this work, we incorporate a detailed latency model based on TSN principles for a packet-based XH.
-Our modeling approach is transparent and includes queuing behavior and frame prioritization.
-Furthermore, we analyze the FS selection results to infer relationships between latency and power consumption, an aspect rarely explored in prior studies.
+Latency is a key performance metric in RAN design, as access networks must satisfy stringent timing constraints to meet service-level requirements.
+Nonetheless, several prior studies simplify latency modeling by assuming fixed delay values or considering only propagation delay, thereby neglecting queuing effects that directly impact FS selection.
+In this work, a detailed latency model based on TSN principles is adopted for a packet-based XH network.
+The proposed model explicitly captures queuing dynamics and frame prioritization mechanisms.
+In addition, the resulting FS selection outcomes are analyzed to identify the interplay between latency constraints and power consumption, an aspect that has received limited attention in the existing literature.

-Finally, yet importantly, most proposals are evaluated on small topologies with homogeneous 4G radio configurations such as channel bandwidth (20 MHz), modulation (64 QAM), number of layers (2x2 MIMO), and so on.
-Nonetheless, actual 5G implementations use heterogeneous radio configurations \cite{rochman2024-real_implementation}.
-Thus, we evaluate our MILP and heuristic in larger scenarios featuring diverse 5G radio configurations.
+Additionally, most existing solutions are evaluated on small-scale network topologies and homogeneous 4G radio configurations, such as fixed channel bandwidth (20~MHz), modulation scheme (64-QAM), and antenna configuration (2$\times$2 MIMO).
+However, practical 5G deployments are inherently heterogeneous \cite{rochman2024-real_implementation}.
+Accordingly, this work evaluates both the proposed MILP formulation and the heuristic approach over larger-scale scenarios with diverse 5G radio configurations and realistic-behavior demand.